RafalStopka/nexus/README.md

 Choose player name and color.
 You can move the character by pressing arrow on your keyboard.

-## Reccomendation
+## Recommendation

-I reccomend to use Chrome as a browser to use the app because the native color picker in that browser seems to be the best one - cleanest and simpliest to use
+I recommend to use Chrome as a browser to use the app because the native color picker in that browser seems to be the best one - cleanest and simpliest to use

 ## Available Scripts